 In connection with the purposes identified in the section above, your personal data may be transferred outside the UK and the EEA.
-Where information is transferred outside the UK or EEA that is not subject to an adequacy decision by the EU Commission or UK equivalent, then such transfer may be restricted by law.
-In such cases, then unless the transfer is necessary for the performance of a qualifying contract, the performance of a legal obligation, or use in connection with legal claims, and you have not consented to that transfer, then we shall take steps to ensure that the data is adequately protected by EU Commission approved standard contractual clauses, an appropriate Privacy Shield certification or a vendor’s Processor Binding Corporate Rules.
+Where information is transferred outside the UK or EEA, and the destination is not subject to an adequacy decision by the EU Commission or UK equivalent, then such transfer may be restricted by law.
+In such cases, then unless the transfer is necessary for the performance of a qualifying contract, the performance of a legal obligation, or use in connection with legal claims, and you have not consented to that transfer, then we shall take steps to ensure that the data is adequately protected by EU Commission approved standard contractual clauses (or UK equivalent), or a vendor’s Processor Binding Corporate Rules.

 - Information you provide to us: We collect information when you interact with us by completing the online form.
 We will retain this for as long as you remain an active user.
 Where you request to become inactive, we will delete your data within 90 days of the request.

 Your legal rights